House Church Training Session 1

 And when Paul would have entered in unto the people, the disciples suffered him not.

-In this Scripture, we see that the disciples prevented Paul to visit specific people.
-He wanted to but they refused.
-Paul was also very upset with Peter who acted differently to the gentiles when there were Jews present:
+In this Scripture, we see that the disciples prevented Paul from visiting specific people.
+He wanted to, but they refused.
+Paul was also very upset with Peter, who acted differently toward the Gentiles when there were Jews present:

 Galatians 2:11-14